xarray-contrib/xdggs/README.md

 ## License

-`xdggs` is licensed under the Apache License License.
+`xdggs` is licensed under the Apache License.
 See [LICENSE](https://github.com/xarray-contrib/xdggs/blob/main/LICENSE) for more details.

 ## Acknowledgments